zxc916684603/ecs/intl.en-US/Best Practices/Monitor/Automatically manage instances.md

  Default value: 3600

  -   **One-time invocation**:
-    -   After invocation timeout, the command invocation status \([DescribeInvocationResults](../../../../reseller.en-US/API Reference/Cloud assistant/DescribeInvocationResults.md#)\) for the specified ECS instances becomes Failed.
+    -   After invocation timeout, the command invocation status \([DescribeInvocationResults](../../../../intl.en-US/API Reference/Cloud assistant/DescribeInvocationResults.md#)\) for the specified ECS instances becomes Failed.
 -   **Periodical invocation**:
     -   The timeout value of periodical invocation is effective for every invocation record.
-    -   After one invocation operation timed out, the status for the invocation record \([DescribeInvocationResults](../../../../reseller.en-US/API Reference/Cloud assistant/DescribeInvocationResults.md#)\) becomes Failed.
+    -   After one invocation operation timed out, the status for the invocation record \([DescribeInvocationResults](../../../../intl.en-US/API Reference/Cloud assistant/DescribeInvocationResults.md#)\) becomes Failed.
     -   The timeout status of last invocation does not affect the next invocation.

  |

 Sample of Python SDK to use cloud assistant

 You can also use the cloud assistant by using the [Alibaba Cloud SDK](https://develop.aliyun.com/tools/sdk#/python).
-For more information about how to configure Alibaba Cloud SDK, see .
+For more information about how to configure Alibaba Cloud SDK, see [for Alibaba Cloud users](https://www.alibabacloud.com/help/doc-detail/43039.html).
 The following is the Python SDK code to use cloud assistant.

 ```language-shell
 # coding=utf-8